xsymmetry9/geos-project/frontend/Notes.md

 ### 1. Change layout for level check form
-(x) Add a select language at the top right with save, print and preview buttons (x) Add a button that changes from form view to preview () Add a save button at the top and remove the "submit button at the bottom" (x) Add a extract and print button
+(x) Add a select language at the top right with save, print and preview buttons (x) Add a button that changes from form view to preview (x) Add a save button at the top and remove the "submit button at the bottom" (x) Add a extract and print button
 ### 2. Add a mobile version
 (x) Add a burger button that opens and closes the menu action bar